Hypercubers/hypercubing.xyz/docs/puzzles/physical/4d-pyraminx.md

 | ![Move8](https://assets.hypercubing.xyz/img/phys/4dpyraminx/dominik_4dpyraminx_slice_move_o4.gif) | ![MC4DMove8](https://assets.hypercubing.xyz/img/phys/4dpyraminx/dominik_4dpyraminx_virtual_8.gif) |
 | ![Gyro](https://assets.hypercubing.xyz/img/phys/4dpyraminx/dominik_4dpyraminx_gyro.gif) | ![MC4DGyro](https://assets.hypercubing.xyz/img/phys/4dpyraminx/dominik_4dpyraminx_virtual_9.gif) |

 ## Example solve

-Here is a link to a video of an example scamble and solve of the puzzle: [Link](https://youtu.be/ouciU8p1Wto).
+Here is a link to a video of an example scramble and solve of the puzzle: [Link](https://youtu.be/ouciU8p1Wto).
+Also you can watch a tutorial of how to solve it here: [Link](https://youtu.be/L4foSEUS0Go?si=lR-hk2-PvmjujoJd).

 ## Notes for a solve